kytos/documentation/docs/guidelines.rst

 it is:

-- **Major Changes** that you wish to contribute to the project should be discussed first on our `dev mailing list or IRC <Contact Us_>`_, so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+- **Major Changes** that you wish to contribute to the project should be discussed first in our dev mailing list or IRC (see: :ref:`kytos-get-help` section), so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.

 - **Small Changes** can be crafted and submitted to the `GitHub Repository
   <github.com/kytos/python-openflow>`__ as a Pull Request.